Discrete hyperbolic curvature flow in the plane

-Throughout the remainder of the numerical results section we fix $\beta=0$, and for the discretization parameters choose $J=256$ and $\Delta t = 10^{-4}$, unless stated otherwise.
+Throughout the remainder of the numerical results section we choose the discretization parameters $J=256$ and $\Delta t = 10^{-4}$.
+Moreover, we always let $\beta=0$, unless stated otherwise.
 The curve evolutions we visualize by plotting the polygonal curves $\Gamma^m \subset \bR^2$ defined by the vertices $\{x^m_j\}_{j=1}^J$ and at times we also show the evolution of the length of these curves, defined by

 Moreover, we will often be interested in a possible blow-up in curvature, and so we will monitor the quantity

 as an approximation to the maximal value of $|\varkappa| = \frac{|\tau_\rho|}{|x_\rho|}$, recall \eqref{eq:nu}.